ashwinpn/Conditional-Random-Fields/README.md

 Sparse Gaussian CRF's are a particular variant of Gaussian CRF's where the loss function incorporates an ```L1``` penalty in order to promote sparsity among the estimated parameters.
 Setting ```lamda[L] >> lambda[T]``` results in Lasso regression, while setting ```lamda[T] >> lamda[L]``` results in a Graphical Lasso.

+## Hidden State Conditional Random Field
+The model classifies sequences according to a latent state sequence.
+This package consists of methods to enable the learning of parameters from example sequences and to score new sequences.

+### States
+Each state is numbered ```0, 1, ..., num_states - 1```.
+The state machine starts in ```state 0``` and ends in ```num_states - 1```.
+Currently the state transitions are constrained so that, on each element in the input sequence, the state machine either stays in the current state or advances to a state represented by the next number.
+This default can be changed by setting the ```transitions``` and corresponding ```transition_parameters``` properties.